Ggs91/Ruby-TicTacToe/README.md

 # Tic Tac Toe game in Ruby
-Ui in the terminal.
+Terminal UI.
 Part of the curriculum of [The Hacking Project](https://www.thehackingproject.org/) bootcamp.

 ## Learning outcomes

 ### Implementations:

-**1. Encapsulation**
+**1. Object Oriented app conception**

-* No code in the globale scope.
-Factory functions and module patterns are namespaced in modules.
+* Using classes to blueprint objects.
+Objects have states (instance variables) and behaviors (methods).

-* Dependencies are injected in parametres.
+* Encapsulaions: No code in the global scope.
+Objects interact through their APIs that are public methods only.

-* Objects created are closures.
-Their interaction with other objects is only possible through APIs (public methods and properties), the rest of their methods are strictly private.
-This allow real data protection, as opposed to just using convention like appending an underscore at the begining of a variable.
+* Composition.
+Objects are nested in other objects to carry more information in a more structured manner.

-**2. Separations of concerns:**
+**2. Problem solving approach for building the app **

 * Methods with multiple responsabilities are splited into small methods.
 This gives a cleaner and more maintainable code.
 For exemple, here is the code of `initializeGame()` that takes care of initializing the players, closing an overlay div in the HTML, and starting a round: